Analysis · Piece 5 · April 2026

 Seattle's Secondary After Woolen

-Tariq Woolen signed with the Philadelphia Eagles in the 2026 offseason.
-He played 972 snaps across 20 games in Seattle's Super Bowl season.
-He is gone.
+Tariq Woolen signed with the Philadelphia Eagles to start the 2026 offseason.
+Woolen played 972 snaps across 20 games as a major piece of Seattle's Super Bowl season.

 The Full Audit